hexdump2002/game-miner-public/README.md

 ### Game Manager and Navigation tools

-Use the Game Manager tool to add, remove and edit the games you want to see in your steam library.
+Use the Game Manager tool to add, remove and edit the games you want to show in your steam library.

 The game manager tool also provides an overview of each game status (represented by colored squares), storage stats and also provides diffent actions to apply on the physical folder that holds the game like deleting or renaming.

+Each action can be applied to one or a group of games.
+From export configurations to delete unwanted games from your library.

 Game Miner supports multi user so, if more than one steam account is used in your device, you will be able to switch among them clicking on the avatar picture.
 Settings and configurations are saved by user to avoid configuration clashing.

 ![Game Manager](/site_images/navigation_and_game_manager_explanation.png?raw=true "Game manager")

-Every row in the game manager represents a folder in your game library.
+Every row in the game manager represents a folder in your game library or an external executable (blue squared color).
 They can be expadnded and will show differnt executables that can be added to steam.
 Try to name each executable with a meaningful name if you want to easily find them when you come back to steam.
 If a default proton is selected in settings, it will be assigned as soon as the executable is added.

 ![Game Manager](/site_images/game_manager_expanded_explanation.png?raw=true "Game manager")